When you start a song with the intent to make it about someone else, your first step is to figure out what you want the song to say to the listener.

 After you have a general idea of what you want the song to say, you can begin finding as much information as possible that will highlight your song's message.
 The more knowledge you gain, the better options you will have for your song lyrics.

-Another idea is to ask friends and family of theirs to give some details on that person's life.
+Another idea is to ask friends and family of theirs to give some details about that person's life.
 You might need to take multiple approaches when it comes to getting information on them.

 Related Post: How To Write A Diss Track About Someone

-Once you have a good amount of information on that person, you will then be able to have a better idea about what your song's intention will be.
+Once you have a good amount of information on that person, you will then have a better idea about your song's intention.
 Choose from your top few intention choices and begin to create the song's mood and style.

 Study songs in a similar mood to the one you're going for if you need some references and inspiration on the tempo you would like for your song.
 You can also begin to play with different keys to see what key feels the best for your song's mood.

 If your song will be in the 3rd person or 2nd person, who will be the person that is speaking?
 Will it be a stranger?
 Will it be you?
 Or will it be another loved one?

 Subverting the listener's expectation with an unexpected song perspective is a great way to make a song that gets stuck in someone's mind and stands out from more typical songs.

 Take your time with this part, as it will take a lot of creativity to get through.
 You can test out ideas with trial and error, possibly getting feedback from the person that you are writing about.

 Getting the person's information is particularly just about having the person fleshed out, but you can add fictional details to the actual story of your lyrics if it's appropriate.
 It all depends on your song's intent and the song's perspective.

 Related Post: Songwriting Tips For Beginners Looking To Get Better

 Your melody ideas may lead you to make minor changes to the lyrics, but as long as the intent is still clear and nothing important is lost, this is perfectly fine to do.

 Make sure that the melody of the song flows well with the message you are communicating.
 Your vocal and instrumental melodies should include appropriate emotional inflections to best get your point across in the song.

 Related Post: Which Do You Create First, The Music Or The Lyrics?

-Find out which section(s) of your song you want to have an emotional peak, as well as the parts of the song where you want emotional lows.
+Find out which section(s) of your song you want to have an emotional peak and the parts of the song where you want emotional lows.
 Reflect those moments with melodic phrases that dynamically follow your song's storytelling.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.